-However, with creative nonfiction, there are some guidelines that we have to follow.
-These guidelines aren’t set in stone and there aren’t any nonfiction police patrolling bookstores, waiting to arrest you if you stray from the guidelines.
+However, when writing creative nonfiction, there are some guidelines that we have to follow.
+These guidelines aren’t set in stone, and there aren’t any nonfiction police patrolling bookstores to arrest authors who stray from the guidelines.
 These guidelines might be considered best practices, except if you violate them, you might find yourself in hot water with your readers.

 What is Creative Nonfiction?

 What sets creative nonfiction apart from fiction or poetry?

 For starters, creative nonfiction is factual.
 A memoir is not just any story; it’s a true story.
 A biography is the real account of someone’s life.
 There is no room in creative nonfiction for fabrication or manipulation of the facts.

 So what makes creative nonfiction writing different from something like textbook writing or technical writing?
 What makes it creative?

 Nonfiction writing that isn’t considered creative usually has business or academic purposes.
 Such writing isn’t designed to entertain or even be enjoyable.
 It’s sole purpose is to convey information, usually in a dry, straightforward manner.